openmobilityfoundation/mobility-data-specification/general-information.md

-Providers are still expected to report all trips and trip related events in all MDS endpoints, but parties may use this definition as a shared reference at the recommendation of the MDS community when analysing trips.
+Providers are still expected to report all trips and trip related events in all MDS endpoints, but parties may use this definition as a shared reference at the recommendation of the MDS community when analyzing trips.

 [Top][toc]